counternote/counternote/spec.md

 ***

-# Bases
+# Bits

-__Bases__ are foundational elements for learning and understanding Counternote.
+__Bits__ are foundational elements for learning and understanding Counternote.

 ## Term